cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 Year of enrollment: 2023\
 Age: 25

-- How will HPC help you in your academic career?
-List specific reasons for wanting to participate in the competition:
-  - My primary interests are computer science, statistics, and computer networking & security.
+My primary interests are computer science, statistics, and computer networking and security.
 While studying these fields, particularly CS and statistics, I have run into HPC numerous times, for example in parallel computing, simulations, and data analysis.
 By attending the competition, I would like to learn more about HPC and its practical side to apply it in the future, whether for my studies, research, or work in these fields.
-  - I have never attended a competition like this as a participant, and the concept of solving problems together with a team of students with different backgrounds sounds both fun and like a great way to learn HPC.
-  - The competition will allow me to network with and learn from experts, peers, and teammates.
+I have never attended a competition like this as a participant, and the concept of solving problems together with a team of students with different backgrounds sounds both fun and like a great way to learn HPC.
+The competition will allow me to network with and learn from experts, peers, and teammates.

-- List any HPC and/or computational science experience you have (e.g. working on a university cluster with X software):
-  - Programming skills in Python, R, C++, Bash scripting.
-Coursework in statistics and mathematical analysis.
-  - In my most recent internship as a teaching assistant developing a course, my most relevant tasks were file and image comparison (used for example numpy, OpenCV), running these comparisons in containers, parsing large data using Bash scripts and C++ to achieve a desired format, setting up an OpenSSH server on a virtual machine.
+I have programming skills in Python, R, C++, Bash scripting, and I have done coursework in statistics and mathematical analysis.
+In my most recent internship as a teaching assistant developing a course, my most relevant tasks were file and image comparison (used for example numpy, OpenCV), running these comparisons in containers, parsing large data using Bash scripts and C++ to achieve a desired format, setting up an OpenSSH server on a virtual machine.

-- Additional biography: I started my bachelor's studies in computer science studies in 2023 after studying Automation Engineering for a couple of years, as I realised this was the field I was passionate about and wanted to learn more about and build my career in.
+I started my bachelor's studies in computer science studies in 2023 after studying Automation Engineering for a couple of years, as I realised this was the field I was passionate about and wanted to learn more about and build my career in.
 I want to do my master's degree in either computer science or data science.
 In my free time, I enjoy reading classic literature, watching movies, and exploring new music.
 I also like running, working out, and occasionally going bouldering.

 ### Ms. Henrietta Homm